 Complete the DS-160 Online Visa Application

 All students applying for an F-1 or J-1 visa must first complete the DS-160 online visa application.
-For an overview of the online application process, watch here.
-Once you have completed the application, it will direct you to sign up for an interview.
+For an overview of the online application process, watch here (starting at :40).
+Once you have completed the DS-160 application, you will be directed to schedule an interview appointment.

 Prepare for the Visa Interview